inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 <br>
 <br>

-`Step 3` Manually start Spark workers. <br>
+`Step 3` Manually start Spark workers <br>
-At this point the Session has been initialied and connected the master, but there are no workers.
-Running anything at this point, will throw an error.
+- At this point the Session has been initialied and connected the master, but there are no workers.
+- At this point running anything will throw an error.
 ```python
 - 24/02/14 19:01:03 WARN TaskSchedulerImpl: Initial job has not accepted any resources; check your cluster UI to ensure that workers are registered
 ```
 <br>

 To add 1 worker:
-- Run `./sbin/start-worker.sh <master-spark-URL>` from the Spark directory on the machine you are working on
+- Run `./sbin/start-worker.sh <master-spark-URL>` from the Spark directory on the machine you are working on.
 - You can specify the number of cores and memory per worker node ./sbin/start-worker.sh <master-spark-URL> --cores 2 --memory 4G
 <img src="https://github.com/inner-outer-space/de-zoomcamp-2024/assets/12296455/dfb0f692-3ba4-4036-9e3d-522951a2d200" width="800" height="auto">
 <br>